martinalina/martinalina/README.md

 ### Hi, i'm martinalina! ✨

 Chile-based computer engineering student, learning to design and build things I wish existed.
-quiet on the outside; loud in my reading list and watchlist.

-#### about me
-- amateur at adulting
+**about me —**  amateur at adulting
-- functional introvert: seen rarely, builds often
+𖦹 functional introvert: seen rarely, builds often
-- like to read and watch series — in responsible silence
+𖦹 like to read and watch series in responsible silence

 #### now
 - developing (fighting) with **AppCopio** regularly